OpenSmallworld/magik-vscode/README.md

 * No highlighting or formatting at the Magik prompt - I suggest creating a temp magik file for writing Magik (**Alt+N**).
 * Linting only available inside methods.
 * No status feedback when stepping in debug session.
-* The debug session can get stuck and need to restart the magik session.
+* The debugger can get stuck and hang the session.
+Sometimes pressing Pause on the thread allows you to regain control.<br>
+Apologies if you need to restart your Magik session.

 Current debug agent issues are listed here: https://devcloud.swcoe.ge.com/devspace/pages/viewpage.action?spaceKey=SWV&title=How+to+Use+The+Magik+Debugger